khozzy/phd/book/chapters/3_internalizing/discretization/33_discretizing_input_signal.md

 1. Can popular ALCS systems build the internal model of the environment when discretizing the real-valued input signal into fixed-width buckets?
 2. Which system creates the most compact and general population of classifiers?
 3. What is the relative trial execution time for each evaluated system?
-4. How selected systems relates to the benchmark Dyna-Q algorithm?
+4. How selected systems relate to the benchmark Dyna-Q algorithm?

 ### Goals of the experiments
 ```{admonition} _Experiment 3 - Single-step environment performance_